 Depending on the symptoms and the causes, experts have categorized restless legs syndrome into two categories.

-Secondary RLS: The Secondary form does not have a progressive nature.
+- Secondary RLS.
+The Secondary form does not have a progressive nature.
 The restlessness, itching or pain can appear suddenly after the age of 40.
 It is usually continuous.
 People do not find a week’s or a month’s respite like in case of the primary disorder.
 In most cases, it is a result of side-effects of other medications or medical conditions.

-What are the leading causes of Willis Ekbom Syndrome or restless legs syndrome?
+What are the Leading Causes of Willis Ekbom Syndrome or Restless Legs Syndrome?

-Since the manifestation of the disorder is diverse in individuals, the causes of RLS can also vary.
+Since the manifestation of the disorder is diverse among individuals, the causes of RLS can also vary.
 In the last two decades, there have been several studies that have reported multiple contributing factors to the Willis Ekbom Syndrome.

 - Iron deficiency is common among 20% of the cases that experts have studied up until today.
 A foundational study on RLS noted that out of the observed facts of RLS, 34% of the patients had iron deficiency.
 Over 80% of the children, who were part of a study that investigated the cause of the disorder, had ferritin or stored iron deficiencies.